-The Pro 2 is Dave Smith’s flagship mono synth, and as Dave himself puts it, his “most powerful mono synth ever.”
+The Pro 2 is Dave Smith’s flagship mono synth.
 The Pro 2 shares the same exceptional ergonomics and playability as its 12-voice sibling, the Prophet 12, but carves out distinctly different sonic territory with an all-new dual analog filter architecture, a monster step sequencer, superwaves, digital bucket-brigade delay, and a lot more.
 Nothing else sounds like it and nothing else performs like it.
 It raises the bar for monosynths and redefines the word “fat.”

 Two New Filters Based on Vintage Designs